 Quick Intro to HD Voice Codecs and Wideband Technology

-A codec is a program or algorithm that is used to convert audio (voice sounds) into a compressed, digitally-encoded form, and then back into uncompressed audio at the other end.
-The word "codec" is actually short for "coder-decoder," and there are quite a few different codecs, each of which may have different bandwidth and computational requirements.
+A codec is a program or algorithm that is used to convert audio (voice sounds) into a compressed, digitally encoded form and then back into uncompressed audio at the other end.
+The word "codec" is actually short for "coder-decoder," and quite a few different codecs exist, each of which may have different bandwidth and computational requirements.
 Many codecs are formalized by the International Telecommunications Union (ITU) into standards for use across different countries and devices.

-The traditional telephone network is limited to the G.711 codec due to the technology and user devices that it relies on.
-While the standard for landline phone calls, this "narrowband" codec typically results in grainy or static-y sounding calls (no doubt you've experienced many of these types of calls yourself!).
+The traditional telephone network is limited to the G.711 codec due to the technology and user devices upon which it relies.
+While the standard for landline phone calls, this "narrowband" codec typically results in grainy or staticky sounding calls.
+(No doubt you've experienced many of these types of calls yourself!)

 Wideband audio technology uses a "wideband" codec that makes use of a greater frequency range of the audio spectrum when compared to narrowband codecs.
 Wideband technology transmits audio beyond the narrowband limit of 3.4 kHz, all the way up to 7 kHz.
 This expanded range results in excellent sound and speech quality: clearer phone calls and sharper, crisper voices.

 The first standardized wideband codec, G.722, was developed in the late 1980s.
-It is now freely available as its patent has expired.
+It is now freely available because its patent has expired.
 Another HD voice codec, G.722.2, offers high-definition voice quality over smaller bandwidth transfer rates.
-However, the current 'gold standard' of the wideband audio codecs is called Opus, and it's the default codec that's used by all WebRTC technology and apps currently available.
+However, the current “gold standard” of the wideband audio codecs is called Opus, and it's the default codec that's used by all WebRTC technology and apps currently available.

 There are actually many different names used when referring to wideband audio technology.
-It is most commonly referred to as "HD Voice," a term trademarked and popularized by well-known communications and collaboration technology provider, Polycom.
+It is most commonly referred to as "HD voice," a term trademarked and popularized by Polycom, the well-known communications and collaboration technology provider.
 Other players in the industry may have other branded names— for example, Aastra calls their HD audio "Hi-Q." Typically, these names refer to a combination of the manufacturer's hardware/software design with wideband audio codecs.

-How Do VoIP Phones Work out Which Codec to Use?
+How Do VoIP Phones Know Which Codec to Use?

 End user devices, such as IP phones and softphones, typically support several different audio codecs.
 When two of these devices begin to talk with each other, they will negotiate which codec to use by looking at which ones they have in common.
 You can think of codecs as the different types of audio files on your computer.
 Just as a .wav player would not be able to play an .mp4, an IP phone would not be able to successfully communicate with another end user device if they did not share at least one codec.